 Thomas Low Sr.

 Thomas Low Sr. came to New England with the Rogers’ party from Gravesend, England in 1636, and arrived at Ipswich in 1637.
 He first settled in Chebacco Parish, where he was a malster (malted grains to make beer and spirits).
-His son Deacon Thomas Low (1631-1712) remained in Chebacco and is buried there in the Old Burying Ground.
-Later in life Thomas Low Sr. moved to this property on Heartbreak Road in the “Candlewood Neighborhood” in Ipswich, also known as “The South Eighth.”
+He is first mentioned in the records of Ipswich on April 6, 1641, when he was granted ten acres of upland at Chebacco next to his existing ten acres.
+It appears that late in life Thomas Low Sr. moved to this property on Heartbreak Road and lived with his wife in the house built by his son John.

-His will dated 20 Apr.
-1677, (Essex Probate Files 17242) mentions wife Susanna and children John, Thomas, Margaret and Sarah and grand-children Thomas Low, Margaret Davisson, Sarah Safford and Sarah Low:
+The will of Thomas Low Sr. is dated 20 Apr.
+1677, (Essex Probate Files 17242) and mentions wife Susanna and children John, Thomas, Margaret and Sarah and grand-children Thomas Low, Margaret Davisson, Sarah Safford and Sarah Low:

 Also I give unto my wife one-fourth part of her labor that she hath spunn both Lening & wollen & also she shall have her beere as she hath now & also free use of the fire: & also John shall reare her one Sheoate yearly for sume meate for her & also a little ground to sow half a peck of flax seede yearly.
 And also to give unto her thirty shillings yearly to be paid by my executor in such things as she shall stand in need of during her natural life.

 Moreover I give unto my loving wife five pounds to dispose of as she shall thinke good, and my will is that in case my wife shall thinke meete to remove from my sonne John, then my will is that John Low pay or cause to be paid to her forty shillings yearly & every yeare during her natural life in such pay as she needeth.
 And I also give her the Cowe to be her owne & John to send the pay to Boston or CharlesTown.”